 What better thread could you ask for than an “Ask Me Anything” from THE Gordon Ramsay himself?
 Owner of dozens of successful restaurants around the world, an inspiration to thousands of chefs and restaurant owners; anything that comes out of Ramsay’s mouth (or in this case, fingers) has to be valuable, right?

-Ramsay not only describes his food, but also answers questions about his life, his history, his past, what made him become the man he is today.
+Ramsay not only describes his food, but also answers questions about his life, his history, his past, and what made him become the man he is today.

 Lines to note: So I came out of my training in Paris, after getting my ass kicked in some of the best restaurants in the world.
-I took some time off, and got aboard a boat, and was a private chef on a yacht.
+I took some time off and got aboard a boat, and was a private chef on a yacht.
 And those 6-9 months off allowed me to regenerate.

 3. 300 Best Resources For All Low-Budget Entrepreneurs

 You may not necessarily think of yourself as an entrepreneur, but anyone with any intention to get into hospitality probably has some dreams of eventually running his or her hotel or restaurant, in which case, you most definitely are an entrepreneur.